 Voluntary contributions are to advance the education of pupils at Wolfson Hillel Primary School by the provision of resources, equipment, teaching and facilities for education in addition to those provided out of public funds.

 We are required by law to point out to you that you are not legally obliged to make your contribution nor does failure to make a contribution mean that your child will be treated any differently as a result.
 There are some parents who genuinely cannot afford to contribute due to financial hardship.
 If you are in this position please arrange to meet with the School Business Manager to explore options.
 Even a small contribution will make a difference.

 How do our Voluntary Contributions rates compare with that of other schools?

 Currently at £1,200 per year, per child, they compare extremely well against other schools.
 This payment can be spread across the year.
 The governing body has decided to freeze this amount at the same rate for 2016/17.
 The Governors continue to work hard to ensure that contributions remain as low as possible without compromising the provision.

 Voluntary Contributions – How They Are Used

 Parental voluntary contributions are used to fund education and learning opportunities which could not be afforded based on the money we receive from the Government alone.
 We are sometimes asked “what is the voluntary contribution spent on”.
 Unfortunately we cannot answer this with a direct analysis because that is not the way the system works.
 What we do is prepare a budget for each year to meet all of the schools requirements and compare this to the amount of money that we will receive as a grant from Enfield.
 The balance divided by the anticipated number of contributors gives us a number for the suggested voluntary contributions.

-The money provided by voluntary contributions also supports the provision of many added extras which collective could not be afforded if we relied on Government funding alone.
-Examples of this type include:-
+The money provided by voluntary contributions also supports the provision of many added extras which collectively could not be afforded if we relied on Government funding alone.
+Examples of this include:-